ahdinosaur/campjs-viii-ludditejs/README.md

 ???

-- a standard is one opinion, shared my many
+- an opinion that enough people agree with is a serious standard
 - tc39 is a great team advancing the state of the art in JavaScript,
   - but the standards produced by tc39 are only one of _many_ possible JavaScript opinions
 - we all have the power to create our own JavaScript opinions